hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Deploy a Multi-tier Application

-The following multi-tier music application will be installed to the K8s cluster.

-* App Server (NodeJS) & UI (React):
-* Gateway (Spring)
-* Recommendations (Python)
-* Songs (Spring)
+A﻿s the sfirst demo application, create a _SpingBoot_ Web app that provides a REST endpoint **/message** to print some nice message.
+Then generate a _jar_ file *springboot-k8s-demo.jar* to the target folder: second , we will deploy a multi-tier _music_ application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
+This multi-tier music application consists of a frontend server and its UI, backend gateway service, recommendation service and songs service, together with a _H2_ database.
+Each microservice is coding with different programming languages, _NodeJS_, _React_, _Spring_, _Python_, etc.

 ![](/img/multl-tier-app-music.png)

-I﻿n order to monitor the multi-tier application from SkyWalking, each SkyWalking agent per programming language needs to be built into corresponding service which collects application data and exports them to the SkyWalking OAP server.
+I﻿n order to monitor the multi-tier application from Apache SkyWalking, we need to pickup the SkyWalking agent per programming language and rebuild corresponding service to instrument the applicaiton to the SkyWalking OAP server.

 ```markdown
 ├── app